-Go look it up; we'll still be here when you get back.
+Go look it up when you want to mention multiple distinct items at once; we'll still be here when you get back.
 Better that than writing "happened in The Honeymooners, or possibly Fringe."

 Do not put links or Wiki Words inside spoilers.
 This will result in people accidentally clicking said link when they select the spoilered text to read it.

 Spoiler—click to reveal Yes, we want to reduce abuse of spoiler font.
 But we don't want it all replaced with the note markup, because that doesn't change the problem.

 Don't spoiler tag the name of the work you're spoiling, or the name of the trope that's the spoiler.
 It doesn't help at all.

 If a work is short enough that you could reasonably fit all of it in an example (for example, jokes), you don't have to use spoilers.
 After all, if the reader reached the spoilered-out part in your example, it means they reached the point where learning the twist wouldn't count as being spoiled.

 The description is the place for describing general uses of the trope.
 Examples that aren't from a specific work aren't examples.
 Don't just write "all anime ever" — give us specifics.